microsoft/code-with-engineering-playbook/docs/automated-testing/cdc-testing/README.md

 CDC has some drawbacks as well.
 An extra layer of testing is added requiring a proper investment in education for team members to properly understand and use CDC correctly.

-Additionally [considering the CDC test scope](https://docs.pact.io/getting_started/testing-scope) should be done carefully to prevent blurring CDC with other higher level functional testing layers.
+Additionally, [considering the CDC test scope](https://docs.pact.io/getting_started/testing-scope) should be done carefully to prevent blurring CDC with other higher level functional testing layers.
 Contract tests are not the place to verify internal business logic and correctness of the consumer.

 ## References